 Equation (1) is usually obtained by discretization of a distributed parameter system with finite element techniques, and therefore, known as the finite element model.
-The matrices M, D, and K are often very large and sparse, but have some structures, such as, M is symmetric and positive definite ($M = M^T > 0$) and often diagonal, D and K are symmetric ($D = D^T$ and $K = K^T$), and the stiffness matrix K is often tridiagonal and positive semi-definite.
+The matrices M, D, and K are often very large and sparse but have some structure, such as, M is symmetric and positive definite ($M = M^T > 0$) and often diagonal, and D and K are symmetric ($D = D^T$ and $K = K^T$).

-The QFEMUP consists in updating the quadratic pencil $Q(\lambda)$ to another quadratic pencil in such a way that a small number $1 \le p \le 2n$ of given measured eigenvalues and eigenvectors from a real-life structure or an experimental structure are reproduced by the updated pencil.
+The QFEMUP consists in updating the quadratic pencil $Q(\lambda)$ to another quadratic pencil in such a way that a small number $1 \le p < 2n$ of given measured eigenvalues and eigenvectors from a real-life structure or an experimental structure are reproduced by the updated pencil.
 Besides the basic requirements of preserving the symmetry and sparsity pattern of the new matrices D and K and reproducing the p measured eigenvalues and eigenvectors, there are certain other engineering issues that must be taken into account while solving the problem in practice.
 For instance, it is important that the new matrices D and K are as close as possible to the original ones D and K, respectively, which imposes an optimization approach.
-It is also very important that no spurious modes appear in the frequency range of interest after the model has been updated; see [27].
-The so called no spill-over constraint which, assuming that the peigenpairs to be replaced are known, forces the additional 2n - p eigenvalues and corresponding eigenvectors to remain unchanged, clearly guarantees that no spurious modes will appear in the frequency range of interest.
-Several iterative numerical schemes have been recently proposed to accomplish all the mentioned requirements, including the no spill-over constraint, for several different scenarios; see, e.g., [5, 11, 12, 13, 14, 15, 16, 20, 21, 24, 25, 31, 32, 33] and references in there.
-In most cases, the no spill-over constraint is accomplished by using some clever linear algebra theoretical results that involve the solution of several large-scale Lyapunov, Sylvester, and block linear systems per iteration.
+It is also very important that no spurious modes appear in the frequency range of interest after the model has been updated; see [28].
+The so called no spill-over constraint which, assuming that the p eigenpairs to be replaced are known, forces the additional 2n - p eigenvalues and corresponding eigenvectors to remain unchanged, clearly guarantees that no spurious modes will appear in the frequency range of interest.
+Several numerical schemes have been recently proposed to accomplish all the mentioned requirements, including the no spill-over constraint, for several different scenarios; see, e.g., [6, 12, 13, 14, 15, 16, 17, 21, 22, 25, 26, 32, 33, 34, 39] and references in there.
+In most cases, the no spill-over constraint is accomplished by using some clever linear algebra theoretical results that involve the solution of several large-scale matrix equations (Lyapunov, Sylvester, and block linear systems); see, e.g., [13, 14, 34, 39].